hasura/graphql-engine/docs/graphql/manual/actions/derive.rst

 existing query or a mutation by:

 - Auto-generating the GraphQL types defining the action
-- Generating the handler code to delegate the action back to the original query/mutation after executing some business logic
+- Generating the handler code to delegate the action back to the original query or mutation after executing some business logic

 Generate derived action GraphQL types